Imagen dinámica

 The aspect-to-aspect transition is particularly useful for:

-• Setting the stage at the beginning of a new scene or chapter.
+• Setting the scene at the beginning of a new scene or chapter.

 • Exploring a character’s emotional state by showing different aspects of their environment or expressions.